-- Hobbes claims that mental phenomena are motions in the nerves and brain. - paradigmatic physical phenomena - Galilean science: all that exists are particles in motion. - Interactions of particles are limited to transfer of momentum. - Nothing could be given to us by external objects, except their motions. - "The cause of sense is the external body, or object, which presses the organ proper to each sense, either immediately, as in taste and touch, or mediately, as in seeing, hearing, and smelling; this pressure, by the mediation of nerves and other strings and membranes of the body, continues inwards to the brain and heart, causes there a resistance, or counterpressure, or endeavor of the heart, to deliver itself; this endeavor, because outward, seems to be some matter without.
+- Hobbes claims that mental phenomena are motions in the nerves and brain. - paradigmatic physical phenomena - Galilean science: all that exists are particles in motion. - ► Interactions of particles are limited to transfer of momentum. - ► Nothing could be given to us by external objects, except their motions. - "The cause of sense is the external body, or object, which presses the organ proper to each sense, either immediately, as in taste and touch, or mediately, as in seeing, hearing, and smelling; this pressure, by the mediation of nerves and other strings and membranes of the body, continues inwards to the brain and heart, causes there a resistance, or counterpressure, or endeavor of the heart, to deliver itself; this endeavor, because outward, seems to be some matter without.
 And this seeming, or, fancy, is that which men call sense...
 All...qualities called sensible are in the object that causes them but so many several motions of the matter, by which it presses our organs diversely.
 Neither in us that are pressed are they anything else but diverse motions (for motion produces nothing but motion)" (Leviathan §I.1, AW 116; bold emphasis added).

-The Veil of Perception
+The Veil of Perception, Again

-- Objects as we experience them may be thoroughly different from how they are in themselves. - fundamental principle of the new science - Descartes' wax - Hobbes embraces the veil of perception, ascribing a profound error to those, like Aristotle, who hold a resemblance hypothesis. - "The third [cause of absurd assertions] I ascribe to the giving of the names of the accidents of bodies without us to the accidents of our own bodies; as they do who say the color is in the body; the sound is in the air, etc." (Leviathan §I.5, AW 127b)
+- Objects as we experience them may be thoroughly different from how they are in themselves. - fundamental principle of the new science - Descartes' wax - With Descartes, Hobbes embraces the veil of perception. - Both philosophers ascribe a profound error to those, like Aristotle, who hold a resemblance hypothesis. - ► "The third [cause of absurd assertions] I ascribe to the giving of the names of the accidents of bodies without us to the accidents of our own bodies; as they do who say the color is in the body; the sound is in the air, etc." (Leviathan §I.5, AW 127b)

-Descartes, Conscious Experience, and the Galilean World
+Descartes, Hobbes, Conscious Experience, and the Galilean World

-- For Descartes, the material world is Galilean. - Conscious experience occurs out of the world, in the soul. - Descartes thus gets to have the Galilean view of the world while not giving up the reality of our sense experience. - The cost is substance dualism and the problem of interaction.
+- Descartes and Hobbes agree that the material world is Galilean. - For Descartes, conscious experience occurs out of the world, in the soul. - Descartes thus accommodates the Galilean view with the reality of our sense experience. - ► The cost is substance dualism and the problem of interaction. - Hobbes denies that we must posit a non-physical substance to account for conscious experience. - Our conscious experience just is the motion of particles. - Yellow is just retinal stimulation and neural firing.

-Hobbes and Conscious Experience

-- Hobbes denies that we must posit a non-physical substance to account for conscious experience. - Our conscious experience just is the motion of particles. - Hobbes's claim sounds almost impossible to take seriously. - How could the sound of the concerto just be the motion of air, or the vibration of the tympanic membrane? - 'p causes q' ≠ 'p = q' - What could be more different than motion of air and sound?